The Zeebe Full Helm Charts install an Ingress Controller. If this is deployed in a cloud provider (GKE, EKS, AKS, etc.), it should provision a

 LoadBalancer which will expose an External IP that can be used as the main entry point to access all the services/applications that are configured to have Ingress Routes.

-If you have your own ingress controller, you can use the child chart to install a Zeebe cluster, instead of using the parent chart.
+If you have your own Ingress Controller, you can use the child chart for installing a Zeebe Cluster, instead of using the Parent Chart.

-You can find the external IP by running the following:
+You can find the External IP by running:

 > kubectl get svc

 You should see something like:

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE<RELEASE NAME>-nginx-ingress-controller LoadBalancer 10.109.108.4 <pending> 80:30497/TCP,443:32232/TCP 63m